redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/ElFinderBundle/README.md

         </service>
     </services>

-The class AlphaLemonElFinderMediaConnector is instantiated into the DIC.
+The class RedKiteLabsElFinderMediaConnector is instantiated into the DIC.
 Follows a sample of its implementation:

-    namespace Path\To\AlphaLemonElFinderMediaConnector;
+    namespace Path\To\RedKiteLabsElFinderMediaConnector;

-    use AlphaLemon\ElFinderBundle\Core\Connector\AlphaLemonElFinderBaseConnector;
+    use RedKiteLabs\ElFinderBundle\Core\Connector\RedKiteLabsElFinderBaseConnector;

-    class AlphaLemonElFinderMediaConnector extends AlphaLemonElFinderBaseConnector
+    class RedKiteLabsElFinderMediaConnector extends RedKiteLabsElFinderBaseConnector
     {
         protected function configure()
         {